In Part 1 of this tutorial series, we explained the basics of how to use WordPress widgets.

-(By default, your site comes with several built-in widgets)
+(In a default WordPress installation, your site comes with a number of built-in widgets)

-How To Configure Commonly-Used Sidebar Widgets: Tutorial
+How To Configure Commonly-Used WordPress Sidebar Widgets: Tutorial

-- Display important Links on your sidebar.
+- Display important Links on your sidebar section.

-- Adding an RSS Feed section.
+- Displaying news items with an RSS Feed section.

 - Adding a Tag Cloud.